thedavisproject/davis-core/docs/import.md

 ### Expectations

 * The target data set ID will be provided
-* Schema must be pre-configured on the target data set
+* The column mapping will be provided
+* All variables and attributes are pre-created in the system (if matches aren't found, an error is thrown)

 ### Import steps

 1. Ingest all data rows into facts table
     a.
-Match column headers to variables in the schema
+Map column headers to variables using the mapping provided
     b.
-Match attributes names to attributes in the schema
+Match attributes keys to attributes in the system for the column's variable
     c.
 All a single transaction
     d.
 Should be batched for better performance
     e.
 Will roll back transaction if any rows fail